DominickMoreno/408C_Lab9_Object_Tracking_Application/README.md

 'git commit -m "commit message"'
 	*To commit changes to LOCAL repository

+'git push origin {dominick/jacob/kimberly}-branch"
+	*When you're ready to have your changes merged into master

 	This process will not merge changes you've committed to your local repository; they will still need to be merged into master.
 We will merge all of our changes together in order to resolve conflicts.